-NOTICE:

-Stresses beyond those listed under "Absolute Maximum Ratings" may cause permanent damage to the device.
-The "Absolute Maximum Ratings" are stress ratings only and functional operation of the device at these or any other conditions beyond those indicated in the operational sections of this specification is not implied.
+NOTICE: Stresses beyond those listed under "Absolute Maximum Ratings" may cause permanent damage to the device.
+This is a stress rating only and functional operation of the device at these or any other conditions beyond those indicated in the operational sections of this specification is not implied.
 Exposure to absolute maximum rating conditions for extended periods may affect device reliability.
-Voltage Extremes referenced in the "Absolute Maximum Ratings" are intended to accommodate short duration undershoot/overshoot conditions and does not imply or guarantee functional device operation at these levels for any extended period of time

-Table 18-2.
-DC and AC Operating Range
+Table 18-2.DC and AC Operating Range